 But when the social contract between the protectors and the protected breaks down because we begin to fear the police more than revere them, they diminish the standing of all cops.

-We will never know which are the good apples or the bad ones until it’s too late.
+We may never know which are the good apples or the bad ones until it’s too late.
 We cannot live in fear of those that should be protecting us.
-We need to trust 100% of them.
+We need to trust 100% of them 100% of the time.

 When a person chooses to become a police officer and chooses to wear the badge, they give up the option to be a bad apple.

-Because a bad apple isn’t just rotten, it spoils the whole barrel.
+Because a bad apple isn’t just rotten, it spoils the whole bunch.